-Cropping in-camera basically means that you compose your image exactly how you want your final crop to look when you are taking the photo, rather than shooting loosely and cropping the shot in post-production.
+In other words: Compose your images exactly how you want the final shot to look, rather than shooting loosely and cropping in post-production.
 There are two reasons for this:

 |Bad crop||Good crop|

-As a general rule I crop in a way that will elongate and flatter the body.
+More generally, you should crop in a way that will elongate and flatter the body.
 Cropping at the knees, waist, elbows, toes, fingers, ankles, or wrists can make your model look stumpy.
-Cropping off the arms or legs can make your model look square, or larger than they really are.
+So be sure to avoid it!

 |Bad crop||Good crop|